wp-plugins/powerpress/readme.txt

 * Verify media URL option now verifies SSL certificates and hostnames for https URLs.
 * Added Podcast subscribe link support to post type podcasting.
 * Links to Feed Validator have been temporarily removed, service does not correctly validate secure podcast feeds.
 We are working on an alternative.
+* Moved defines for customizing links within the `plugins_loaded` action after translations are loaded.

 = 6.0.3 =